 — Andrea Cappelloni, IT Manager, Toyota Motor Italia S.P.A

 Andrea and the IT Department at Toyota recently reviewed their overall security posture to identify all possible points of weakness leading to leakage of sensitive information in an unauthorized manner.
 Their conclusion was clear: In order to efficiently monitor and block the transfer of company data while preventing data loss and data theft, Toyota needed the unique benefits of a unified security solution.

 After a series of meetings, demos and workshops organized by various vendors, Toyota found the Forcepoint solution ideally suited to respond to its most crucial data security needs while coordinating inbound and outbound defenses across web and email channels.

-From inbound attack activity to outbound data loss, TRITON Architecture protects web and email communications against advanced threats across the entire kill chain.
+From inbound attack activity to outbound data loss, Forcepoint architecture protects web and email communications against advanced threats across the entire kill chain.
 As a result of implementing the Forcepoint solution, Toyota has been able to block malicious attachments and downloads, protect against sensitive data loss through web uploads and email, and apply additional controls for designated channels not authorized by the company — such as an employee’s private email.
-In addition, TRITON Architecture provides employee education of threat awareness.
+In addition, Forcepoint architecture provides employee education of threat awareness.
 When attempting to access high-risk content online, as well as sharing “deactivated” phishing emails with the intended recipients, users get real-time exposure to how threats work through on-screen notifications.

 In addition to the data-in-motion defenses for web and email, Forcepoint Security allows the IT department at Toyota to control data-in-use and data-at-rest on endpoints.
 All copies of data and documents transferred to USB devices are automatically encrypted — access to these files is allowed only inside the enterprise perimeter — controlling the printing of sensitive material to mitigate potential data loss.